Home > How to Tips

 Method 4: Check if there is any update available on your Mac

-Apple released a new major macOS on 26 September 2023 -- macOS Sonoma, which is the successor of macOS Ventura.
+Apple released a new major macOS in September 2024 -- macOS Sequoia, which is the successor of macOS Sonoma.
 If your Mac operating system is updated while Excel isn't or vice versa, Excel may crash due to incompatibility.
 So go to check if there is any update available to make Excel and macOS compatible immediately.

 Method 5: Launch Excel in macOS Safe Mode